-Highlights for 2017 and beyond include harnessing the efficiencies of administering the Commercial and Industrial ("C&I") initiative internally (as opposed to through a third-party contractor), targeting new customers, supporting Self-Direct-enrolled customers through consistent engagement, developing a robust multi-year sales pipeline, leveraging REV demonstration projects including the Online Marketplace, and expanding of the Test and Learn ("T&L") framework discussed in the 2016-2018 ETIP.8 The Rate Case portfolio, while not discussed in depth in this filing, will also contribute to energy and demand savings through new market-oriented initiatives and "go to market" channels that align with the REV framework.
+Highlights for 2017 and beyond include harnessing the efficiencies of administering the Commercial and Industrial ("C&I") initiative internally (as opposed to through a third-party contractor), targeting new customers at different levels of the vertical supply chain, developing a robust multi-year sales pipeline, leveraging REV demonstration projects including the Online Marketplace, developing multi-year partnerships with large commercial customers, and expanding the Test and Learn ("T&L") framework discussed in the 2016-2018 ETIP.
+The Rate Case portfolio, while not discussed in depth in this filing, will also contribute to energy and demand savings through new market-oriented initiatives and "go to market" channels that align with the REV framework.

-In addition to these strategies, Con Edison is working with the New York State Energy and Research Development Authority ("NYSERDA") to best complement each organizations' efficiency offerings, maximize value to customers, advance market-based initiatives, and generally assure minimal overlap, so combined efforts improve energy efficiency adoption beyond what uncoordinated efforts could achieve on their own.
-For example, the Company is collaborating with NYSERDA on its Multifamily program to develop ideas that can result in advancing both organizations' goals through sharing information and avoiding overlapping programs with duplication of efforts.
-As both NYSERDA and the Company launch new initiatives, Con Edison will continue to seek opportunities to leverage both organizations' efforts, incentives, and technical knowledge to add value and deliver deeper savings.
-More detailed and concerted efforts to work together are currently ongoing, and may accelerate as NYSERDA proposes new initiatives and the Company plans and launches new ETIP and Rate Case initiatives.
+In addition to these strategies and as noted previously, Con Edison is working closely with NYSERDA to best complement the Company's efficiency offerings, its other demand management programs, and initiatives piloted by NYSERDA to facilitate development of the market for increased adoption, maximize value to customers, advance market-based initiatives, and generally assure complementary or reinforcing efforts, so the resultant outcomes transform markets and improve energy efficiency adoption beyond what uncoordinated efforts could achieve on their own.
+For example, the Company is collaborating with NYSERDA on multiple initiatives to advance both organizations' goals through complementary efforts.
+As both NYSERDA and the Company launch new initiatives, Con Edison will continue to seek opportunities to leverage both organizations' efforts, incentives, and technical knowledge to add value and deliver deeper savings to customers.
+More detailed and concerted efforts to work together are currently ongoing, and may accelerate as NYSERDA develops new initiatives and the Company plans and launches new ETIP and Rate Case initiatives.